-Originally published on Everyday Feminism
+Myths about sex addiction debunked was originally published on Everyday Feminism

 I have always had a negative relationship with sex.
 I discovered masturbating early, around six or seven years old.
-I would use masturbating combined with my active imagination and constant daydreaming as a way to escape the loneliness and isolation I felt not only at home, but at school as well.
+I would use masturbating combined with my active imagination and constant daydreaming as a way to escape the loneliness and isolation I felt not only at home but at school as well.

-TV, movies and books would feed my daydreams and expand my mind.
+TV, movies, and books would feed my daydreams and expand my mind.
 Being a child of divorce, I never really had an example of a healthy romantic or sexual relationship growing up.